Solar Energy Production and Electric Vehicle Project

 E-470’s Electric Vehicle Project

 E-470 offers two Chargepoint “DC Fast Charge” electric vehicle (EV) charging units free of cost to the public.
-EV drivers with a DC fast charge port can now “juice up” on their drive to DIA.
+EV drivers with a DC fast charge port can now “juice up” on their drive to Denver International Airport.
 Sign up with ChargePoint and start charging your EV today!

 These fast charging stations offer two types of plug-ins: CHAdeMO and SAE combo cords.
 Most fast chargers deliver an 80% charge in approximately 30 minutes.